grenaud/deML/README.md

 Downloading:
 ----------------------

+Make sure you have zlib.h installed.
 Go to https://github.com/grenaud/deML and either:

 1) Download ZIP